aronarts/PythonAPI/README.md

 ## Install instructions (Python)
 - Install both SWIG and Python.
 - Either you add them to the System path or you adjust the project file so that it points to the correct locations
+- Unpack the source code package by running ExampleSources.exe in %USERPROFILE%\documents\SimplygonSDK if you want the examples using asset files

 ## Getting started (Python)
 - Set PYTHONPATH system variable to the root folder of Python.